 - Position size: limit per-trade risk to about 2–5% of your trading capital.
 With ₹100,000, that’s roughly ₹2,000–₹5,000 at risk per idea.

 - Stop-loss discipline: a typical swing stop sits 5–10% below entry; for intraday trades, 2–5%.
-Respect the stop.
-Capital preservation beats conviction.
+If the stop is hit, exit—don’t reinterpret your setup mid-trade.

-- Take-profit tactics: scale out in stages (for example, % %) and trail the remainder.
-Bank gains methodically.
+- Take-profit tactics: scale out in stages (for example, % %) and trail the remainder when price moves in your favor to bank gains methodically.

-- Leverage restraint: if you use futures, keep it modest (2–3x), particularly while learning.
-Spot is safer for newcomers.
+- Leverage restraint: if you use futures, keep leverage modest (2–3x), especially during early learning.
+Spot generally reduces complexity for newcomers.

 Common Pitfalls in Short-Term Crypto Investing